MuddassirSiddiqi/EmergencyTriageSystem/README.md

 # 🚑 Emergency Triage System

 ## 🏥 Overview
-This Java-based console application simulates a patient triage system for an emergency room.
+This Java application simulates a patient triage system for an emergency room.
 It allows users to manage a queue of patients based on their medical conditions.

 ## ✨ Features
 - ✅ **Add Patients:** Add a new patient with their name and condition.